 Offshore companies

-Planning for international private clients often involves the use of non-UK resident companies, whether owned directly by individuals or through an offshore trust/company structure.
+Planning for high net worth private clients with international ties who are UK resident has often involved the use of non-UK resident companies, whether owned directly by individuals or through an offshore trust/company structure.

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.